Home Trouble Shooting

 Now let's try to establish a logical procedure of troubleshooting to try to narrow down a "No Start" problem because jumping around swapping parts is not only expensive, but it can be very frustrating.

 Long ago, Jim Testa posted a "How To" get started in the trouble shooting.
 Read it!
 He has the knack of saying a lot without using a lot of words-unlike me.

 Below is a short cut derived from Jim's article.
 The below simply applies logic to the No Start troubleshooting trees and can save you a lot of time.

-Assuming the battery is charged, the car has compression, and the fuel pressure is adequate, If you have:
+Assuming the battery is charged, the car has compression, the fuel pressure is adequate, and THE CHECK ENGINE LITE IS ON: If you have:

 1. no spark, but have injector pulse - Check the Ignition Module (also check the CCCI and ECM-IGN fuses)